null

 The Reverso's Character — Why Only Leather and Perlon

+The Jaeger-LeCoultre Reverso is a dress watch with an unusual mechanical party trick.
+It is not a sports watch, not a tool watch, not a dive watch.
 JLC ships every Reverso on leather as standard — no exceptions across the entire range.
 This is the clearest possible factory endorsement of leather as the only appropriate material.
 Rubber, nylon, and canvas reference operational, sporting, or military heritage that the Reverso does not carry.
 Perlon, in its precision and restraint, is the one fabric that shares the Reverso's own character.

 The Polo Heritage and Strap Logic

+The Reverso was born from polo — specifically from the challenge of protecting a watch during a sport where falls, mallet impacts, and the physical demands of equestrian competition could destroy any conventional wristwatch dial.
 JLC's own partnership with Casa Fagliano — the century-old Argentine polo bootmaker producing hand-crafted equestrian leather goods — explicitly connects the Reverso to its polo origins through leather.
 The Fagliano straps, made from the same leather as their polo boots, are the most direct material reference to the 1931 origin story.
-CNS full-grain calfskin sits in the same craft tradition — leather made to age and develop character, rather than to look perfect until it cracks and peels.
+CNS full-grain calfskin sits in the same craft tradition.

 Best Leather Straps for the Reverso Classic Medium (19mm)

 Brown vintage two-stitch calfskin at 19mm — the most historically resonant Reverso combination.
 The warm brown and two-stitch construction reference the 1931 polo world directly — the leather equipment of Argentinian polo players, the Casa Fagliano tradition, the equestrian leather culture that inspired the watch's creation.
-For a Reverso Classic Medium worn with a knowledge of its history, the vintage two-stitch in warm brown is the most specific and most resonant strap available.

 Navy calfskin at 19mm — for Reverso references with blue dials.
 Navy leather creates tonal coherence with the blue dial in a formal register.

 Burgundy calfskin at 19mm — a distinguished formal alternative for evening wear.
-The deep red-brown against the white or silver Reverso dial creates a warm, authoritative combination appropriate for formal occasions.

 Best Leather Straps for the Reverso Classic Medium Thin (18mm)